 During VMworld 2012 in Barcelona I had the chance to see the Nutanix hardware and technology.
 At first, it looks like there is nothing really spectacular.
 2U rack server with Fusion-IO card, 2 CPU system and lots of memory, all in one block.
 It's really when you take a closer look at the distributed architecture inspired by Google, Amazon, Twitter or Facebook.
-All those big guys uses distribute file systems.
-Nutanix uses distributed file system designed for virtual infrastructure, which is not only distributed file system, but also computing power and network.
+All those big guys use distribute file systems.
+Nutanix uses distributed file system designed for virtual infrastructure, which is not only distributed file system but also computing power and network.

 Nutanix has been founded in 2009 by a team that worked at Google on the design of the Google File System.
-The Nutanix Distributed File System got inspired by Google's technology, but has been adapted for virtual environments, as Google don't use virtualization.
+The Nutanix Distributed File System got inspired by Google's technology but has been adapted for virtual environments, as Google don't use virtualization.

 “No SAN” solution means that the system has all the features that a SAN device offers already built-in (VAAI, array-side snapshots…) and so the VMware vSphere features like HA, DRS, vMotion, can be leveraged.
-As an advantage over classic SAN based sytems is that it's easily extensible and scales up in linear fashion.
+As an advantage over classic SAN based systems is that it's easily extensible and scales up in a linear fashion.

 Nutanix – The Distributed File System

 The Nutanix Distributed File System (NDFS) is the core of the of Nutanix converged infrastructure.
 The file system uses metadata which are stored on a controller VM, which sits on each host.
-The controller VM communicates with other controller VMs through the distributed storage.
+The controller VM communicates with another controller VMs through the distributed storage.
 This controller VM provides a direct access to the local storage (via VMdirectPath), to the hypervisor. iSCSI or NFS are the protocols used.

 Nutanix definition of the NDFS: